 There are different materials for flat roofs that are used throughout the Lower Mainland.
-Flat roofs can be single-ply or built-up using multiple layers of liquid tar or asphalt over tar/asphalt saturated paper; or have multiple layers of other types of waterproof membranes.
+Flat roofs can be single-ply or multiple layers of SBS material (Torch-on).

 At Absolute Roof Solutions, we are more than happy to help homeowners and business owners learn about the many different kinds of flat roofs and help them pick the best one for their needs.
 We even offer FREE QUOTES for any roof replacements or new roof construction so you know how much your chosen roof style will cost to be installed.

 Let's take a look at some of the different flat roof materials here:

 Today, this kind of roof is obsolete.
 We repair them but if the roof is in need of replacement, we recommend a torch-on roof.

 The Torch-On, also known as Torch-Down method of roofing, uses a product which is made from either a polyester or fiberglass base and then coated with asphalt that has been modified with a rubber additive.

 The rubber gives the roof strength plus flexibility and makes it easy to work with at low temperatures.
 The Torch-on installer shows up with some rolls, a propane tank and torch, and is now installing a new flat roof system.
 It is more compact, easier to get up to the roof, and overall it is not as messy.